-The two market do not have seafood trading, according to Sun Yanmin, deputy secretary of the Party committee of both markets.
+The two markets do not have seafood trading, according to Sun Yanmin, deputy Party secretary of both markets.

 Testing of all products entering the market has also been increased.
 All trucks have to pass through disinfection, and sanitizing market areas has been expanded.

 Gu Zhengbin, 52, manager of the Jiangqiao Wholesale Market and a vice president of Shanghai Vegetable Group, said Shanghai residents have no reason to worry about ample food supplies in the city.